Monitor your assay performance and avoid the possibility of false positives and negatives with characterized controls at precise allelic frequencies

 The fastest custom generation service, with design to delivery capabilities.
 Off the shelf KO models available including exclusive optogenetics.
 Expanding range of high fidelity PDX models.

-Our expertise in gene editing comes from over 4000 gene modifications completed across many cell types.
+Our expertise comes from over 4000 gene modifications completed across many cell types.
 We apply this core capability to deliver innovative scientific solutions; across functional & translations genomics, drug discovery and development.

 Combined with IP coverage, our experience across gene editing technologies means we have an agnostic approach.